baidarka/meetup-azure-governance/README.md

 # Meetup Azure Governance

 Handson modules for the Dutch Azure Meetup on Governance.
-Disclaimer: these exercises create several Azure resources and may cost you some money.
+*Disclaimer: these exercises will create several Azure resources and may cost you some money.*

-## Module 1
+## Module 1 Get started

+Add a demo resource group with storage accounts.

-## Module 2
+## Module 2 Deploy and assign a policy

+## Module 4 Clean up

+Remove the demo resource group and its contents.

-## Tools
+## Tools used

 Powershell Core with Az module: